purplejellyIT/PurpleJelly-DeviceSetup/README.md

 - Copy RunMe.bat and download.ps1 to a USB and run the RunMe.bat file.
 - The .bat will run the download.ps1 file which downloads the latest version of the PC setup script on GitHub.

+Once the PC has restarted then join to Azure AD or Domain then go to C:\PurpleJelly\PurpleJelly-DeviceSetup-master\ and right click on UserSetUp.ps1 and run with Powershell.